 10 Surprising Facts About Christopher Walken

 Christopher Walken is often called the quintessential character actor.
-He excels at playing weirdos, psychopaths, and villains, thanks to his nervy charm that can skew sinister in a flash.
-But long before he was a revered cult figure, he was just another tap-dancing kid from Queens.
+Thanks to his nervy charm that can skew sinister in a flash, he excels at playing weirdos, psychopaths, and villains.
+But long before he was a revered cult figure, Walken—who turns 75 years old today—was just another tap-dancing kid from Queens.
 Find out how Walken first broke into the child star and circus scenes, why he gave up his bid for the presidency, and where that unmistakable voice comes from with these 10 surprising facts.

 1. HE AND HIS BROTHERS WERE CHILD STARS.